octopus-layer/.github/profile/README.md

 - Moreover, nodes do not need to store anything.
 The URL of other nodes is provided from the Near contract.
 In a way, Near contract acts as a **communication layer** between the verifier nodes of Octopus.
 As a result, there is **no synchronization** during the installation of a new Octopus verifier node.

-- The layer is instantinated with an initial set of verifier nodes, but anyone can instantly join or leave the network.
+- The layer is instantiated with an initial set of verifier nodes, but anyone can instantly join or leave the network.
 In order to join the network, you need 66% signatures of current verifier nodes.
 An additional incentivization mechanism can be provided here to make sure the node count never goes below a certain level.

 - As a result of all these properties, Octopus nodes can be installed in a browser during the usage of an decentralized application, just like a data availability chain, to provide 100% **censorship resistant proof verification**.